 Tourists get thrilling experience in the pristine pockets as they pass through awesome hiking and trekking trails crossing magnificent mountain peaks and unspoiled wilderness.
 Excellent bird watching amidst eternal tranquility and occasional spotting of exotic Rhododendron blooms and blue poppies enliven their senses.

-Entwining body and mind through yoga, meditation and spirituality:
+How to Entwining body and mind through yoga, meditation and spirituality?

 Spirituality dwells in Bhutanese culture.
 The tranquil ambience of this kingdom shrouded among clouds helps in restoring mental peace connecting you to a different world of spirituality.
 Spending few days in meditation and yoga retreats hidden amidst the valleys help the stressed people get back the harmonious rhythm of their body and mind.

 The meditation and yoga sessions are often guided by Buddhist monks upholding their spiritual tradition since ages.
 People from all over the world find solace in this pure and spiritual ambience.

 Tour operators conduct organized trips in these retreats for the wellness seekers bringing them the much-required respite from the daily grind.
 These meditation programs last for few days allowing the wellness travelers appreciate the bountiful nature in solitude.

 Just spending a few relaxing days amidst nature is invigorating enough for the body and soul.
 Renowned starred accommodations located in breathtaking natural surroundings also provide meditation and yoga sessions within their premises to keep up with the growing wellness craze.